 Sometimes when your existing coverage is provided through a parent, you don’t always have the plan information directly.
 You can access the necessary information on a claim card, which is provided to every plan member, or by logging into your online claims website.
 You can also call you carrier and ask for the necessary information.
 Insurance providers can provide you proof of coverage letters that include the necessary details and validate that you have existing coverage.

-The Students’ Union plan is applied to most students in full-time students post-secondary programs of 26 weeks or longer.
-Some exceptions apply so please check your College of New Caledonia student account summary to confirm your inclusion in the plan.
-Email info@cncsu.ca with any questions.
+The Students’ Union plan is applied to most students in full-time post-secondary programs of 26 weeks or longer.
+Some exceptions may apply.
+Please check your CNC student account summary to confirm your inclusion in the plan and email info@cncsu.ca with any questions.